bitnetic-software/jsonapi/README.md

 ## How to install it

-You can install the package via _composer_:
+You can install the package via _composer_.
+For Laravel 5.5 up to 6.x run:

     $ composer require bitnetic/jsonapi "0.1.*"

+For Laravel 7 run:

+    $ composer require bitnetic/jsonapi "^2.0"

 JsonApi comes with a config file named _config/jsonapi.php_.
 This file is deployed to the central laravel configuration directory using the _vendor:publish_ command:

     $ php artisan vendor:publish --provider "Bitnetic\JsonApi\JsonApiServiceProvider"

-Next, extend your exception handler with JsonApi standard responses:
+Next, extend your exception handler with JsonApi standard responses.
+Note that this example uses the Laravel 7 signature that uses `Throwable` instead of `Exception` that was used in Laravel 5 and 6.

     /**
      * Render an exception into an HTTP response.
      *
      * @param  \Illuminate\Http\Request  $request
-     * @param  \Exception  $exception
+     * @param  \Throwable  $exception
      * @return \Illuminate\Http\Response
      */
-    public function render($request, Exception $exception)
+    public function render($request, Throwable $exception)
     {
         return JsonApiExceptionHandler::render($request, $exception)
             ?? parent::render($request, $exception);